Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Related Works

 \subsection{Diffusion Model Distillation}

-Various timestep distillation methods have been proposed recently to accelerate the generation speed of the diffusion models.
-The ability of few-step generation ability is obtained by either distilling the PF-ODE from the pre-trained multi-step diffusion model~\citep{song2023consistency, salimans2022progressive, kim2023consistency}, or matching the denoising distribution with an explicit analytical distribution matching loss~\citep{yin2024one, yin2024improved} or by learning an implicit discriminator~\citep{sauer2023adversarial, xu2023ufogen, sauer2024fast, lin2024sdxl}.
+Knowledge distillation, initially proposed for neural network compression~\citep{hinton2015distilling,cho2019efficacy,patel2023learning}, has become a powerful technique for transferring knowledge from a complex teacher model to a simpler student model while maintaining comparable performance.
+To accelerate the inference speed of the diffusion models, various timestep distillation methods have been proposed to transfer the generative distribution from a multi-step teacher model to a few-step student model.
+This is achieved by either distilling the PF-ODE from the pre-trained multi-step diffusion model~\citep{song2023consistency, salimans2022progressive, kim2023consistency}, or matching the denoising distribution with an explicit analytical distribution matching loss~\citep{yin2024one, yin2024improved} or by learning an implicit discriminator~\citep{sauer2023adversarial, xu2023ufogen, sauer2024fast, lin2024sdxl}.
 There are also recent works that combine those approaches to further boost the generation quality~\citep{ren2024hyper, chadebec2024flash}.
 However, the timestep-distilled models generally lose the ability to predict the local score, indicating that they can not be directly fine-tuned with the original score-matching loss towards a target distribution, as shown in Figure~\ref{fig:teaser}.
 In this work, we tackle this problem with the incorporation of the reference samples, and formulate the pairwise sample optimization objective to directly fine-tune timestep-distilled diffusion models.